graphops/docs/docs/launchpad/guides/kubernetes-guide.md

 **Note:** Pay attention that all the binaries, and the chosen CRI, are of matching compatible versions.

 Lastly, there is one networking setup requirement, or choice: there needs to be an endpoint for the control-plane API (an IP address, and optionally, a DNS that resolves to that IP).
-In the special case of a single-node cluster, then picking the IP of the listening interface fits the bill.
-But, more generally, one would either setup a Load Balancer if setting up the cluster on a Cloud Provider, and use that Load Balancer's IP / DNS, or in case of a multi-node control-plane in bare metal, one may setup something like [Keepalived](https://keepalived.readthedocs.io/en/latest/introduction.html) to have a floating IP suitable to be used as the control-plane endpoint.
+In the special case of a single-node cluster, picking the IP of the listening interface fits the bill.
+But, more generally, one would either setup a Load Balancer if setting up the cluster on a Cloud Provider, and use that Load Balancer's IP / DNS, or in case of a multi-node control-plane in bare metal, one may setup something such as [Keepalived](https://keepalived.readthedocs.io/en/latest/introduction.html) to have a floating IP suitable to be used as the control-plane endpoint.

 ## Bootstrapping a cluster with Kubeadm